-Are you brainstorming for that Disney trip in 2022?
-Or maybe you’re ready to safely get out there and start exploring now.
+Are you brainstorming for that Disney trip next year?
+Or maybe you’re ready to get out there and start exploring now.
 Either way, we get it!
-This past year has been a lot to handle and travel is on your mind.
 When planning for a family vacation, you spend a significant amount of time getting every last detail to be just right.
 Even with all that work, keeping kids entertained as you travel can be a challenge.
 Whether you are hitting up planes, trains, or automobiles, we want to help you quickly and easily find the perfect activities for your family to enjoy as you journey to your destination.

 *We use affiliate links to share products with you.
 If you use the link to make a purchase, the cost of the book doesn’t go up for you.
 However, we will receive a commission and we do appreciate your support.

 Books to Take on a Family Vacation for Babies & Toddlers

 This series was given to us as a gift and we love to read it with our little one!
 Each book has bright, contrasting colors that are great for baby’s developing eyes (read more about infant eye development in our recommendation list of baby board books – I go into more detail in the “First Look Books” section).
 The Little Traveler books are about different aspects of travel: landmarks, vehicles, food, and animals.
 Introduce the love of travel and new places to your little one!

 Many sound books can be loud and obnoxious, but this one from Usborne Books is something everyone in the car can handle!
 It plays Vivaldi’s Four Seasons, which is both entertaining and calming at the same time.
 I have found that sound books, as well as touchy-feely books hold my baby’s attention more than any other type of book.
 This one is a personal favorite!

 Books to Take on a Family Vacation for Preschoolers & Kindergartners